Liarinn/LFA-laboratories-/laboratory 4/REPORT.md

 \
 **Objectives:**

-Explain the concept and uses of regular expressions.
+-Explain the concept and uses of regular expressions.\
-Generate valid combinations of symbols conforming to given regular expressions.
+-Generate valid combinations of symbols conforming to given regular expressions.\
-Limit the number of occurrences of symbols to 5 to prevent excessively long combinations.
+-Limit the number of occurrences of symbols to 5 to prevent excessively long combinations.\
-Bonus: Develop a function to show the sequence of processing a regular expression.
+-Bonus: Develop a function to show the sequence of processing a regular expression.\

 \
 **Implementation Description:**